awslabs/aws-c-io/README.md

 ### Write Back Pressure

 Write back pressure comes into play when the application can produce data more quickly than it can be sent to the underlying io.
-To manage this, messages have members to attach a promise fn and context data to.
-When a handler exposes and API, it has the responsibility to take a fn and data from the user if over write is a possibility.
+To manage this, messages have members to attach a callback fn and user data to.
+When a handler exposes and API, it has the responsibility to take a fn and data from the user if over-write is a possibility.
 The io-handler will invoke the promise after it has successfully written the last byte to the underlying io.

 ### Thread Safety

 In general, the plan for addressing thread-safety is to not share memory across threads.
 This library is designed around single threaded event loops which process one or more channels.
 Anywhere a handler or channel exposes a back-channel API, it is responsible for checking which thread it was invoked from.
-If it is invoked from the event loop's thread, then it may proceed as planned.
+If it is invoked from the event-loop's thread, then it may proceed as planned.
 If it is not, it is required to queue a task to do the work.
 When the task is executed, it will be executed in the correct thread.